wacncontent/CustomizeTool/removeCommentOutput/articles/load-balancer/load-balancer-internal-arm-powershell.md

 In this step, we are creating a second network interface, assigning to the same load balancer back end pool and associating the second NAT rule created for RDP:

- 	$backendnic2= New-AzureNetworkInterface -ResourceGroupName "NRP-RG" -Name lb-nic2-be -Location "West US" -PrivateIpAddress 10.0.2.7 -Subnet $backendSubnet -LoadBalancerBackendAddressPool $nrplb.BackendAddressPools[0] -LoadBalancerInboundNatRule $nrplb.InboundNatRules[1]
+ 	$backendnic2= New-AzureNetworkInterface -ResourceGroupName "NRP-RG" -Name lb-nic2-be -Location "China North" -PrivateIpAddress 10.0.2.7 -Subnet $backendSubnet -LoadBalancerBackendAddressPool $nrplb.BackendAddressPools[0] -LoadBalancerInboundNatRule $nrplb.InboundNatRules[1]

 The end result will show the following: